The Best Bakeries In Miami

 Taste Rite is a Jamaican bakery that has five different locations scattered around Miami and South Florida.
 They make one of our favorite Jamaican patties in the city, as well as fluffy coco bread, hard dough bread, gizzadas, and more.
 But the patties should be your focus.
 They come in nine different versions including lobster, shrimp, ackee, and beef.

-We're typically nervous to try restaurants with names from Billy Joel lyrics, but Mama Leone’s is proof that a great restaurant and a Joel lyric aren’t mutually exclusive.
-There’s lots of good things to eat at this small Edgewater bakery (they have a Little River location now too), like prosciutto paninis with warm bread, stuffed focaccia, and Italian donuts filled with Nutella.
+We're typically nervous to try restaurants with names from Billy Joel lyrics, but Mamma Leone’s is proof that a great restaurant and a Joel lyric aren’t mutually exclusive.
+There’s lots of good things to eat at this Italian Edgewater bakery (they have a Little River location now too), like prosciutto paninis with warm bread, stuffed focaccia, and Italian donuts filled with Nutella.
 Now you can feel free to open up a barbecue place called We Didn’t Start The Fire.

 Here’s how a visit to Sweet Delights Key Lime Pies goes: you walk into a small storefront and are greeted by baker/literal angel Debra Allen.
 After welcoming you, she conducts a brief interrogation about your pie interests, then returns with a big tray of samples—like banana key lime, guava key lime, mamey key lime, and coconut key lime.
 There are about a dozen more options, and they’re all, in our opinion, the best key lime pies in the state of Florida, which is why we're including this place even though it’s in Florida City.
 Sweet Delights is an essential stop for anyone who’s even remotely into key lime pie or just wants to hang out with Miss Debbie.